Policies

 Release Schedule: Discussion worksheets are published at the beginning of the week.
 The solutions are published after all sections of the day are completed.

-We will be assigning sections this semester.
-The form to sign up will be on Ed and attendance will be taken as part of your grade through a completely objective criterion.
-You will need to attend at least 13 sections to receive full credit for discussion attendance, and you must attend your assigned discussion to get credit.
-We may expand discussion signups and/or allow you to attend other discussions later in the semester, when attendance declines and there is additional physical space in each section.
+Discussion attendance will be taken as part of your grade through a completely objective criterion.
+You will need to attend at least 13 sections to receive full credit for discussion attendance, but you may attend any section to get credit, as long as there is sufficient capacity in the discussion room.
 The discussion sections are designed not to cover new material but to consolidate the material covered in lectures and in the notes.
 All sections are equivalent: they all cover the same material.

 Distinguished Alum Lili says, “When I took the course, I tried my best to attend every discussion and ask questions whenever I was confused!”